-- Use only a hitch which is recommended by the hitch manufacturer and conforms to the total trailer weight requirement. - Follow the directions supplied by the hitch manufacturer.
+- Use only a hitch which is recommended by the hitch manufacturer and conforms to the total trailer weight requirement. - Follow the directions supplied by the hitch manufacturer, and bolt the hitch securely to the rear bumper.
 Lubricate the hitch ball with a light coat of grease. - Toyota recommends removing the trailer hitch whenever you are not towing a trailer to reduce the possibility of additional damage caused by the hitch if your vehicle is struck from behind.
+After removing the hitch, seal any mounting holes in the vehicle body to prevent entry of pollutants such as exhaust fumes, dirt, water, etc.

 Do not use axle-mounted hitches as they can cause damage to the axle housing, wheel bearings, wheels or tires.
-Also, never install a hitch which may interfere with the normal function of an Energy Absorbing Bumper, if so equipped.
+Also, never install a hitch which may interfere with the normal function of an Energy Absorbing Bumper.